-Back in middle school, I struggled to remember Benin during a geography test on Africa.
-Determined not to forget it, I spent a weekend researching, learned it was once part of French West Africa and that Benin City is actually in Nigeria, and not in Benin!
-The African art and messages inscribed on the bas-reliefs made it a top destination on my travel wish list of countries to visit in Africa.
+Back in middle school, I struggled to remember Benin for a geography test on Africa.
+Determined not to forget it, I spent a weekend researching the country and learned it was once part of French West Africa.
+I also discovered how democracy replaced a former dictatorship and that African art and messages were carved into bas-reliefs (sculpted panels that preserve history).

 9 Fun Facts About Benin